confluentinc/cp-helm-charts/README.md

 #### Kafka cluster

-This step is optional.
-To verify that Kafka is working as expected, connect to one of the Kafka pods and produce some messages to a Kafka topic.
+This step is optional: to verify that Kafka is working as expected, connect to one of the Kafka pods and produce some messages to a Kafka topic.

 1. List your pods.